zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 550 Econometrics I/Econometrics VII - Sampling and Convergence in Probability.md

 Suppose $Y_n \to_p c$, a constant, as $n \to \infty$.
 Suppose some function $h()$ is continuous at $c$.
 Then
 $$ h(Y_n) \to_p h(c)$$
 This is a very useful result.
-For instance, I have shown that the [[Econometrics VII - Sampling|Sample Variance]] converges in probability to the population variance.
+For instance, I have shown that the sample variance converges in probability to the population variance.
 Does the sample standard deviation converge to the population sd?
 I could prove that too; or I could use Slutsky's theorem, observe that $\sqrt{x}$ is continuous for $x \geq 0$, and then get this result for much less work.

 This result can be generalized to vector-valued functions, with length $|| \cdot ||$ replacing the absolute value.